gt124578/Open_Data_Train/README.md

 ## Setup and Installation

 To run this project locally, please follow these steps.
+(Note : You can use .ipynb in colab, just config a correct path for tgvmax.db in your google drive)

 ### Prerequisites